Meet the Governors

 I have been extremely warmly welcomed to the Governing Board at Oakdale: I am extremely proud to be associated with such a dedicated team of staff, who go above and beyond making the children’s journey through the school a very happy and memorable one.
 I always enjoy my school visits and looking forward to many years supporting the school in this role.

 I have always lived in Peterborough, I love it here.
 I enjoy going to plays at the local theatres as well as at least a weekly jog around Ferry Meadows.

-My name is Charlotte McGurk and I am a staff governor.
+My name is Charlotte McGurk and I was a staff governor until leaving Oakdale in 2019 to have my first child.
 I joined the Governing body to expand my own knowledge of the wider aspects of school and to support me as a teacher.
 Out of school I enjoy spending time with friends and socialising.

 Clerk to the Governors

 I have been a Clerk for 12 years and gained accreditation in 2012.

 I have worked with a range of maintained Schools and Academy Trusts in Cambridgeshire and Peterborough.
 My role is to oversee the compliance of the school’s Governance and procedural arrangements and manage all documents and correspondence.